vmware-tanzu/velero/site/content/docs/main/contributions/minio.md

 ## Expose Minio outside your cluster with Kubernetes in Docker (KinD):

-Kubernetes in Docker currently does not have support for NodePort services (see [this issue](https://github.com/kubernetes-sigs/kind/issues/99)).
+Kubernetes in Docker does not have support for NodePort services (see [this issue](https://github.com/kubernetes-sigs/kind/issues/99)).
 In this case, you can use a port forward to access the Minio bucket.

 In a terminal, run the following: